ptrgags/paper-toaster/logbook.md

 strands it randomly chooses whether to swap the strands.
 The rows use the same odd/even staggering as before, which helps to make reasonably dense braids.

+I also added `--page-width` and `--page-height` to the global command line options so I can make larger prints if so desired.